Republic Records’ Monte Lipman Talks Post Malone, Winning Hitmakers Label of the Year (Again)

 You also have an almost polar opposite artist on the label in James Blake, who’s very cerebral on the one hand, but is also somehow on huge rap records with Kendrick Lamar and Travis Scott.
 Who is the audience you’re directing him to?

 I mean, he is a unicorn — he is so unique and it’s hard to think of anyone else like him, and that’s his brilliance.
-You know, a lot of it doesn’t make any sense — his are some of the quietest shows I’ve ever been to, he just captivates the audience, you can practically hear a pin drop — and yet he’s [featured on all these hip-hop records], and they want to work with this person who’s, my opinion, a musical genius.
-We see the way that artists respond: Many artists who have chosen to work with Republic referenced him in a meeting, “That’s one of my favorite artists and I can’t believe you want to work with me.”
+You know, a lot of it doesn’t make any sense — his are some of the quietest shows I’ve ever been to, he just captivates the audience, you can practically hear a pin drop — and yet he’s [featured on all these hip-hop records], and they want to work with this person who in my opinion is a musical genius.
+We see the way that artists respond: Many artists who have chosen to work with Republic referenced him in a meeting, “That’s one of my favorite artists, I can’t believe you want to work with me.”

 I know you can’t talk specifics of the deal with Taylor Swift.
 But what do you think it was that convinced her to sign with you, apart from your very famous personal charm?